tnagler/wdm-r/README.md

 # wdm
-A header-only C++ library for weighted dependence measures
+A header-only C++11 library for weighted dependence measures

 Provides an efficient implementation of weighted dependence measures: